MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v18.md

 2. Install all components of version 18.

-    You'll have to keep version 14.0 installed, because you'll need it to complete the C/AL to AL conversion in this process.
-Therefore, when you install version 18, you must either specify different port numbers for components during installation or stop the version 14.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
+    You keep version 14.0 installed, because you'll need it to complete the C/AL to AL conversion.
+So when you install version 18, you must either specify different port numbers for components during installation or stop the version 14.0 [!INCLUDE[server](../developer/includes/server.md)] instance before you run the installation.
 Otherwise, you'll get an error that the [!INCLUDE[server](../developer/includes/server.md)] failed to install.

     For more information, see [Installing Business Central Using Setup](../deployment/install-using-setup.md).